 About the Carbon Pricing Dashboard

-The Carbon Pricing Dashboard has been created by the World Bank Group with the help of Ecofys in order to provide up-to-date information on existing and emerging carbon pricing initiatives around the world.
-It builds on the data and analyses of the annual State and Trends of Carbon Pricing reports.
+The Carbon Pricing Dashboard was developed by the World Bank Group with the help of Ecofys in order to provide up-to-date information on existing and emerging carbon pricing initiatives around the world.
+It builds on the data and analyses of the annual State and Trends of Carbon Pricing report series .

 This analytical initiative, part of the Carbon Pricing Intelligence program, complements other World Bank Group activities to advance well-designed carbon pricing systems around the world:

-The CF Assist Program was launched in 2005 to support capacity building and technical assistance for carbon markets, and has since evolved into a comprehensive program to help developing countries that seek assistance on improving policies and initiatives to combat climate change.
-It helps countries have enhanced access to state-of-the-art knowledge, tools and technical assistance for their transition to low-carbon economies while taking advantage of a new generation of climate financing instruments, markets and policy initiatives.
-The CF-Assist Program is also in charge of organizing the Innovate4Climate conference, a new global dialogue of government, multilateral, business, banking and finance leaders focused on shaping the next generation of climate finance and policy instruments.
+- The CF Assist Program was launched in 2005 to support capacity building and technical assistance for carbon markets, and has since evolved into a comprehensive program to help developing countries that seek assistance on improving policies and initiatives to combat climate change.
+It provides technical assistance, customized knowledge and capacity-building solutions.
+Last May, the Program launched the Innovate4Climate conference, a new global dialogue of government, multilateral, business, banking and finance leaders focused on shaping the next generation of climate finance and policy instruments.

 This Dashboard is regularly updated with verified information on a regular basis, but please do not hesitate to contact us if you have any questions.